freeCodeCamp/freeCodeCamp/guide/english/miscellaneous/how-to-create-a-twitch-account/index.md

 On this page you can change your profile picture, email address and write a bio.
 Unfortunately, Twitch doesn't allow you to change your username once you've signed up.
 However, you can change the capitalization.

+### Sharing your own content

+If you want to use your new Twitch Account to share your own computer screen with the Internet, there is a few popular options.
+OBS Studio is used by many for its versatility, however it can be very complicated to get up and running for a new user.
+If you own a modern NVIDIA graphics card you can install the "NVIDIA Experience" software which includes the "NVIDIA Share" function.
+It can be set up in seconds (there's a lot of tutorials online e.g. on YouTube on how to do it).
+NVIDIA Share is great if you only want to show your screen and add audio from one microphone.
+There is other software on the market as well, however these are the most popular options and they are free as well.

 ## Following FreeCodeCamp

 ### We are currently moving away from using Twitch, we will update this page once details have been finalized.